shizone/tengu/README.md

 tengu
 =====

-JavaFX made ​​the front end of the picture-show
+JavaFX made ​​the front end of the reveal.js